WarperSan/Unity.Modding.Templates/README.md

 Contributions, issues, and feedback are welcome!

-If your community has its own tweaks, feel free to [fork this template](https://github.com/WarperSan/Unity.Modding.Templates/fork) and adapt it to your needs.
+If your community wants their own version with certain elements predefined, feel free to [fork this template](https://github.com/WarperSan/Unity.Modding.Templates/fork) and adapt it to your needs.

 ## License